-The idea was approved by the King and Prime Minister and implementation proceeded quickly.
+The King and Prime Minister approved the idea and implementation proceeded quickly.
 The body of an unknown soldier was exhumed and brought to London.

 On November 11, 1920, the second anniversary of the Armistice ending the war, a coffin bearing the unknown soldier was placed on a gun carriage and drawn through the streets of London to the dedication of a war memorial at Whitehall.
 Then it proceeded to Westminster Abbey with the King and other dignitaries following.7

-The coffin was buried at the Abbey.
-The grave filled with earth brought from the battlefields and a temporary stone was placed over it.
-Then it was covered with wreaths and the flag Reverend Railton had carried with him for burials and battlefield services throughout the war.
+The coffin was buried at the Abbey in a grave filled with earth from the battlefields.
+A temporary stone was erected and the grave was covered with wreaths and the flag Reverend Railton had carried with him for burials and battlefield services throughout the war.